salsa-rs/salsa/book/src/rfcs/RFC0006-Dynamic-Databases.md

 There are currently some parts of the API that take a `DB::DatabaseKey`, most notably cycle recovery and reporting.
-Those will now take a `salsa::DatabaseKey` struct that is simply a newtype'd index.
+Those will now take a `salsa::DatabaseKey` struct that is a kind of integer index.
 There will be methods on `salsa::Database` that permit one to generate debug output from such a key:

 ```rust